 Do you ever find yourself growing weary of using the same search engine?
 Undoubtedly, Google is often thought of as the most commonly utilized portal for searching for information on any number of topics.

 Google is, after all, easily the most recognizable name that instantly comes to most internet users’ minds.
 Studies show that the most well-known search engine claims an 87% market share.
-However, there are a variety of other search engines you can use with equally impressive results, resources, promises of privacy, and specialized tools of the trade.
+However, there are a variety of other search engines besides google that you can use with equally impressive results, resources, promises of privacy, and specialized tools of the trade.

 When it comes to SEO (Search Engine Optimization), business owners’ goal is to appear as high up in a consumer’s search results as possible in order to drive business to their site, convert visitors to customers, and more.
 Successful SEO implementation is often necessary for increasing brand recognition and improving sales.